 By hovering over each month/bar, you'll see additional details about the timing for which the leads were entered.
 In the example below, you'll see that the 13 leads that were entered as a result of an email sent in June, were entered throughout June, July, and August.

-Unique Opens/Open Rate and Unique Clicks/Click Rate by Email Type
+What do the Unique Opens/Open Rate and Unique Clicks/Click Rate charts show?

 On these charts, you'll be able to see by email type what the open rates and click-through rates are for each email type.
 By hovering over each bar you'll see the actual number of unique opens/clicks respective to the charts below for each email type.